hpehl/manatoko/README.md

 ### Remote

 This is the default mode.
-In this mode a [web driver container](https://www.testcontainers.org/modules/webdriver_containers/) (with support of screen recording) is stated before all tests.
+In this mode a [web driver container](https://www.testcontainers.org/modules/webdriver_containers/) (with support of screen recording) is started before all tests.
 An Arquillian extension is registered which provides a remote web driver connected to the browser running in this container.

 ### Local